Hi there, and welcome.

 I grew up in the outskirts of Brussels, a raw and colorful hodgepodge of cultural flavors and identities.
 Yet, it were our (privileged, I know) long annual family travels to the outer corners of the world – each with our own little backpack- that really pushed me wanting to dig deeper in the psychology of human diversity, the peculiar interaction between nature (biology) and nurture (culture) in making us ‘us’ and how we creatively add and remove obstacles to our sense of well-being and freedom to live fully.
 Driven by curiosity, belief in the power of knowledge, and also drive for social impact (yes oma, girls and women can and will change the world), I embarked on a Psychology degree, with a special focus on sexuality and wellbeing.

 I said goodbye to my beloved Brussels to study and work elsewhere, first for some time in Cambridge, UK, later in Ghent and Rotterdam to complete a PhD.
-I also spent some time in Michigan, USA to work as well as further train as a sexual health educator and therapist.
-I spend my time now commuting between Brussels and NY, juggling my professional ambitions with my partner-in-crime’s whereabouts.
+I also spent some time in Michigan and New York to work as well as further train as a sexual health educator and therapist.
+Back in Brussels, I'm juggling my professional ambitions with my partner-in-crime’s whereabouts.

 Where can I make a difference?
 Well, let’s talk about sex